 Test Taking Tools

-Some questions will have a ruler available for student use.
-Students will need to be able to click and drag to rotate the ruler as needed.
+Some questions will have a ruler and/or protractor available for student use.
+Students will need to be able to click and drag to rotate these tools as needed.

 Students will need to be able to use a drop-down menu to access the tool and be able to drag and drop to resize/move the tool as needed.